mykytaso/task-manager/README.md

-# Task Tracker
+# Task Manager

 ## The web application designed for task management

-This is my first Django project, where I developed a Task Tracker web application.
+This is my first Django project, where I developed a Task Manager web application.
 Although it is a study project, it is fully operational and can be freely used.

 ## ⚡️&nbsp; Deployment